marcelalmesberger/Computer-Vision-Image-Analysis/README.md

 # Image-Analysis
-Use Cognitive Services to analyze images
+Program to analyze pictures with Microsoft Cognitive Services (Computer Vision)

+Note: to get this running, you need a valid Computer Vision subscription key.